mosesn/Mastermind/README.md

 State is its own case class
 Common Strategy trait that can be passed to the simulator
-Simulating a turn returns the result (correct, correct position)
+Simulating a turn returns the result (correct, correct position) Talked through design decisions, made small changes all make sense.

 ##Next Steps
-Keep refactoring--specifically, talk through design decisions, make sure they all make sense.
 Start building out a real strategy class